DevOpsCoin/core/contracts/founder-vesting/README.md

     └── scripts/
 ```

-The `founder-vesting` folder is a complete, standalone Anchor project with its own build and deployment process.
+The `founder-vesting` directory is a self-contained Anchor project with its own build and deployment process.

 ---

 ## Quick Usage

-From this directory:

 ```bash
 cd founder-vesting